fusaty/oscp-notes/README.md

 **OSCP Preparation Hub**

-This repository serves as my dedicated space for organizing and storing notes as I prepare for the Offensive Security Certified Professional (OSCP) exam.
+This repository serves as my dedicated space for organizing and storing notes as I prepare for the Offensive Security Certified Professional (OSCP) exam. 🤓

-Wish me luck 🤓